neo-project/docs/docs/en-us/reference/scapi/framework/native/RoleManagement/GetDesignatedByRole.md

 Parameter:

+- role: The type of the role
-- hash: hash of the queried transaction.
+- index: The index of the block to be queried

+returns:

+- The public keys of the nodes

 ## Example